-Complex Regional Pain Syndrome (CRPS) also called Reflex sympathetic dystrophy (RSD) is a chronic, progressive nerve condition that causes debilitating pain.
-This little known syndrome is considered the most severe type of chronic pain currently known.
-It usually affects one or more of the extremities but it can spread to other areas of the body as well.
+Complex Regional Pain Syndrome (CRPS), also called Reflex sympathetic dystrophy (RSD), is a chronic, progressive nerve condition that causes debilitating pain.
+This little-known syndrome is considered the most severe type of chronic pain currently known.
+It usually affects one or more of the extremities, but it can also spread to other areas of the body.

 CRPS and RSD cause severe pain and can result in the functional loss of limbs.
-There are two types of CRPS: Type 1, formerly known as RSD (Reflex Sympathetic Dystrophy) and Type 2, formerly known as Causalgia.
-While both have the same or similar symptoms, the difference is Type 2 is more severe and involves a confirmed, major nerve injury.
+There are two types of CRPS: Type 1, formerly known as RSD (Reflex Sympathetic Dystrophy), and Type 2, formerly Causalgia.
+While both have similar symptoms, Type 2 is more severe and involves a confirmed significant nerve injury.

-Some type of trauma is the usual cause of CRPS or RSD.
-Many common causes are broken limbs, ligament or muscle tears, and even direct trauma to a nerve.
-Frequently these are things that occur in motor vehicle accidents, workplace injuries, slip and falls as well as medical procedures such as surgery, venipuncture and IV placement.
-These causes are frequently the result of some third-party’s negligent act, giving rise to a claim for compensation.
+Some trauma is the usual cause of CRPS or RSD.
+Common causes are broken limbs, ligament or muscle tears, and even direct trauma to a nerve.
+Frequently, these occur in motor vehicle accidents, workplace injuries, slips and falls, and medical procedures such as surgery, venipuncture, and IV placement.
+These causes are frequently the result of some third party’s negligent act, giving rise to a claim for compensation.

 CRPS is a life-altering condition typically requiring tremendous amounts of future medical care and leading to injuries such as lost income from an inability to work.
 Many physicians and attorneys lack familiarity with CRPS and do not comprehend its devastating effects.

-CRPS lawsuits can be extremely complex.
-For example, showing how a third-party directly caused the trauma which then resulted in a diagnosis of CRPS or RSD can be quite difficult.
+CRPS lawsuits can be highly complex.
+For example, showing how a third party directly caused the trauma, which then resulted in a diagnosis of CRPS or RSD, can be challenging.
 Before hiring a lawyer, CRPS sufferers should ensure the attorneys are qualified and experienced in CRPS cases.

 The Symptoms and Stages of CRPS and RSD

 CRPS usually affects one or more of the extremities.
-The symptoms of CRPS progress in three stages and each stage has its own pronounced symptoms.
+The symptoms of CRPS progress in three stages, and each step has its pronounced symptoms.

-Stage One, which is typically the first 1 to 3 months after onset, is characterized by burning pain, swelling and hypersensitivity to touch.
+Stage One, typically the first 1 to 3 months after onset, is characterized by burning pain, swelling, and hypersensitivity to touch.
 There are also color and temperature changes to the affected extremity (the area is red and warm).

-Stage Two when the patient experiences constant pain and swelling, the skin appears bluish and is cool to the touch.
+Stage Two, when the patient experiences constant pain and swelling, the skin appears bluish and cool.
 The patient also experiences burning pain, muscle stiffness, and atrophy.
 The swelling may spread, hair growth in the area decreases, and the nails become cracked and brittle.

-Stage Three is characterized by severe pain which may involve the entire affected limb.
+Stage Three is characterized by severe pain, which may involve the affected limb.
 There is distinct muscle atrophy, limited mobility, and contractions of the muscles and tendons of the affected area.
 Additionally, the skin around the affected area appears cool and shiny.

 The Possible Causes of CRPS and RSD

 The exact biological mechanism of CRPS is not yet known.
-The most common theory is that CRPS is caused by an immune response that causes inflammation, redness, and warmth to the affected area.
+The most common theory is that CRPS is caused by an immune response that causes inflammation, redness, and warmth in the affected area.

-While the mechanism is not yet known, the most common cause of the syndrome is some form of trauma.
+While the mechanism is unknown, the most common cause of the syndrome is some form of trauma.

 CRPS frequently results from broken limbs, surgical procedures, venipuncture procedures (blood draw), and IV insertions.
-The trauma can be mild as a large number of cases come from soft tissue injuries such as sprains and tears.
+The trauma can be mild; many cases come from soft tissue injuries such as sprains and tears.